shorepine/tulipcc/docs/getting_started.md

 ### Type-A 3.5mm MIDI adapters to full size

+We support both USB MIDI and "standard" TRS MIDI.
 Most modern MIDI equipment now uses 3.5mm jacks for MIDI connectors.
 If you have the older 5-pin DIN connectors and want to use them on Tulip, you'll want to pick up a couple of [Type-A 3.5mm adapters](https://www.amazon.com/Kurrent-Electric-Type-3-5mm-Adapter/dp/B0C2RLB3SL/).

 ### A small li-po battery